michael-harvey/michael-harvey/README.md

 ### Hi there 👋

-I'm a senior front-end specialised developer.
+I'm a senior front-end developer.
 Currently residing in Wellington, New Zealand. 🌿